Auditory Processing Disorder Symptoms

 Homework Frustration And/Or Disappointing Grades

-In many cases, parents are not aware of an auditory processing disorder until the homework starts to pile up and it takes too long.
+In many cases, parents are not aware of an auditory processing deficit until the homework starts to pile up and it takes too long.
 Or a child who knows the material has disappointing grades.
 Language processing is the most fundamental of all learning skills — we even think in English!
 Auditory processing problems undermine learning confidence and independence.

 For information on how the symptoms of central auditory processing disorder vary by age, please follow this link: